Chapter 1: Purpose, Scope and Responsibilities

 The CHP applies only to laboratories; however, it is applicable to all laboratories that utilize chemicals, regardless of the area of research or laboratory activity.
 For example, research and teaching laboratories that utilize hazardous chemicals are examples of workplaces where the CHP is applicable.
 Storerooms and stockrooms that stock and supply chemicals in direct support of laboratory operations are also within the scope of this CHP.
 Non-laboratory workplaces that use or store hazardous chemicals fall under the scope of the University Written Hazard Communication Program, for example: crafts shops, printing shops, and photo labs.

 Laboratory Safety Committee

-The Laboratory Safety Committee (LSC) provides guidance and administrative oversight related to broad laboratory safety issues associated with UNR laboratories.
-The LSC considers all environmental health and safety risks associated with UNR laboratory activities that arise from chemical, biological, radiological, and physical hazards; however, radiation safety and biological safety issues are the primary responsibility of the Radiation Safety Committee and the Institutional Biosafety Committee, respectively.
+The Laboratory Safety Committee (LSC) provides guidance and administrative oversight related to broad laboratory safety issues associated with University laboratories.
+The LSC considers all environmental health and safety risks associated with the University laboratory activities that arise from chemical, biological, radiological, and physical hazards; however, radiation safety and biological safety issues are the primary responsibility of the Radiation Safety Committee and the Institutional Biosafety Committee, respectively.